firobeid/UTD_FINTECH_NLP_COURSE/README.md

 __Author__ = 'Firas Obeid'

 ## Syllabus: NLP in Finance Hands-on Course (13 Weeks)

+### Course Overview:

+The scope of the course is focused on language models and NLP techniques for event driven trading, but several techniques can be generalized to other disciplines as well.
+We will re-visit traditional NLP techniques up to the most recent advancements in language modeling.
+Throughout the course we will use a news headlines dataset, collected from Refinitiv’s (Reuters) API, as we go through various language modeling approaches.
+The course focuses on how classification, largely, is the fore front of NLP models output mechanism, and the lessons will be adapted to a research paper that the lecturer replicated and developed a language model (LM) around back in 2020.
+Then, we will further challenge that LM in classifying news headlines Buys/Sells with the various deep learning models starting with simple rules (heuristics) to tuning an off the shelf LLM, finally present new techniques while classification manifests as the core paradigm
 _______________________________________________________________
 ### Week 1: Survey of traditional NLP techniques